LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 Handler-MainHandler1=Type fft
 ```

-After we set the type, we need to speceify its properties.
+After we set the type, we need to specify its properties.

 ```ini
 Handler-MainHandler1=Type fft | binWidth 10 | overlapBoost 10 | cascadesCount 3